pscally1005/pscally1005.github.io/_posts/healthier-dessert/2023-03-24-double-choc-banana.markdown

 - oats
 - oat flour
 - vic
+- quick oats
+- breakfast
 Description: Banana bread is a great dessert for a crowd, and this healthy chocolate banana bread is a great way to still feel your best at sweets time.
 It's very similar to my blueberry muffins and breakfast banana bread recipes.
 Check out my <a href="pbj-muffin">Peanut Butter and Jelly Muffins</a> and my <a href="banana-bread">Breakfast Banana Bread</a> for similar recipes
 Instructions:
 - Preheat the oven to 350F, and line a bread pan with parchment paper.
 Spray the inside of the paper as well<br><br>

-- Whisk together dry ingredients (oat flour, cornstarch, cocoa, baking soda, and salt) in a bowl<br><br>
+- Whisk together dry ingredients (oats, cornstarch, cocoa, baking soda, and salt) in a bowl<br><br>

 - In a separate bowl, mash a banana.
 Add the rest of the wet ingredients (maple syrup, applesauce, yogurt, peanut butter, and egg) to the bowl and mix<br><br>